joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 import { useState } from "react";
 ```

-Inside the `App` function, you must declare a variable that will hold state (data) and the function in charge of updating it.
+Inside the `App` function, you must declare a variables that will hold state (data) inside of an array and set them to the `useState` function.

 ```js
 // App.js